ksonex777-pixel/code-api/CALLBACKS.md

  * Called when a chunk is first loaded
  * @param chunkId - The id of the chunk being loaded
  * @param chunk - The chunk being loaded, which can be modified by this callback
+ * For world code callbacks this value will always be null.
  * @param wasPersistedChunk - Whether the chunk was persisted */
 onChunkLoaded: (chunkId: string, chunk: LoadedChunk, wasPersistedChunk: boolean) => {}